 In the event of gross misconduct, immediate dismissal without warnings may be considered but the member will still be accorded his right to present his case to the Committee and given a right of appeal in accordance with sub-paragraphs c, d and e above.

 22. The Committee, Officers and Instructors, are be responsible for the running of the flying sites at all times.
 Appointment to the position of Instructor or Examiner can only be made by a Committee decision.

-23. All members must undergo training by an approved instructor and complete the BMFA ‘A’ Certificate and before being permitted to fly indirectly supervised or solo.
+23. All members must undergo training by a Club approved instructor and complete the BMFA ‘A’ or Basic Proficiency Certificate and before being permitted to fly indirectly supervised or solo.
 The Committee reserves the right to waive this requirement in the case of long-standing club members who can demonstrate the necessary competence but without undergoing a formal achievement assessment.

 24. Any member whose flying standards, in the opinion of the Committee, Officers or Instructors, drop below the minimum requirement will be required to fly under supervision until a satisfactory standard has been reached.

 25. The Committee of the Club shall comprise of at least 4 and not more than 8 members.

 26. The Officers of the committee shall be:

 27. Any Committee member or member who is involved in any organisational position within the Club, must hold membership of the BMFA and may not be a probationary member of the club.